 Getting up to speed

 I first interviewed two co-founders to understand the project and what prior work was done.
 I picked their brains about the problem space and competitors.
-I knew I needed to absorb a ton of information in way too little time.

 Afterwards I interviewed the third cofounder and resident subject-matter expert.
 She helped me learn more about the users and context surrounding the breastfeeding experience.

 Do moms value and trust realtime feedback and proactive intervention following a breastfeeding session?

 - Wearables and other hands-on interactions should be non-interfering to the breastfeeding session

 - Results from machine-learning and analysis must be translated to be human-understandable